loopwerk/loopwerk.io/content/articles/2024-12-03-svelte5-safari12.md

 To figure out what was actually causing the problem I decided to copy my `Menu.svelte` component to the [Svelte Playground](https://svelte.dev/playground/hello-world), so that I could easily play around with the CSS and the JavaScript in Safari 12 (using BrowserStack), to see what was causing it, and how to fix it.
 Sadly Svelte's Playground only works in Safari 17.6 and up [due to missing polyfills](https://github.com/sveltejs/svelte.dev/issues/911), but even with the polyfills in place only Safari 14 and up would be supported.
 So then I tried [JSFiddle](https://jsfiddle.net): I copied my component's HTML and CSS into a new fiddle (leaving out all the Svelte specific logic), opened it up in Safari 12... and JSFiddle also didn't work.
 Sigh.
 Then I found [CodePen.io](https://codepen.io) and luckily this did work in Safari 12.
 But so did my menu.
 Hovering the mouse over the main menu items revealed the submenu items just fine, no bugs at all.
 Weird!

 Turns out that when you copy the CSS code from your Svelte component, that this isn't actually the CSS code as your Svelte site gets it.
 It gets transformed by Svelte, notably it adds those unique identifiers to almost every CSS selector: your `li.main-menu` selector gets turned into `li.main-menu.svelte-13eihuy` for example.
-When I inspected the differences between the "pure” CSS code as written in my component and copied into the CodePen (and working fine in Safari 12), and the transformed CSS code as found in my production site, I noticed a very big difference, something that didn't happen with Svelte 4: Svelte 5 transforms nested CSS selectors by wrapping them in `:where()`, which is not supported in Safari 12.
+When I inspected the differences between the "pure" CSS code as written in my component and copied into the CodePen (and working fine in Safari 12), and the transformed CSS code as found in my production site, I noticed a very big difference, something that didn't happen with Svelte 4: Svelte 5 transforms nested CSS selectors by wrapping them in `:where()`, which is not supported in Safari 12.

 So this: